Muhammad Azam Shah: Accession

 In the third week of February 1707, in a bid to prevent a war of succession, Aurangzeb separated Azam and his younger half-brother, Kam Baksh, whom Azam particularly loathed.
 He sent Azam to Malwa and Kam Baksh to Bijapur.
 A few days before his death, he wrote farewell letters to Azam.
 The next morning, Azam who had tarried outside Ahmednagar instead of proceeding to Malwa, arrived at the imperial camp and conveyed his father's body for burial at his tomb at Daulatabad.
 Azam Shah proclaimed himself Emperor and seized the throne.
 In the political struggles following the disputed succession, he and his son Prince Bidar Bakht were defeated and killed in the Battle of Jajau on 20 June 1707 against elder half-brother, Prince Muhammad Mu'azzam, who succeeded their father to the Mughal throne.
-Azam Shah was killed by a musket shot, which is believed to have been fired by Isha Khan Main, a zamindar of the Lakhi Jangal in the Lahore Subah.
+Azam Shah was killed by a musket shot, which is believed to have been fired by Isa Khan Manj, a Punjabi warlord of the Lakhi Jangal in the Lahore Subah.
 His grave along with that of his wife, lies in the dargah complex of Sufi saint, Sheikh Zainuddin, at Khuldabad near Aurangabad, which also houses the tomb of Aurangzeb to the west.